Diabetes Care Team at Campus Health

 - Lenoir lower level - 1.5.0 (for local and organic options), Mediterranean Deli (top-rated local healthy choice), Healthy Bowl, soup and salad bar

-- Rams Head Dining Hall - full salad bar, heart healthy choices, fresh fruits
+- Rams Head Dining Hall - full salad bar, heart-healthy choices, fresh fruits

 Campus Health offers many services for students and post-docs with diabetes, including a group of providers with advanced diabetes knowledge, a Certified Diabetes Care and Education Specialist, and nutritionists.
 Visit early in the semester for a good start.

 Check blood sugar before exercising.
-Learn how much carbohydrate you need to balance exercise (usually 25-30 grams for every 30 minutes of exercise).
+Learn how many carbohydrates you need to balance exercise (usually 25-30 grams for every 30 minutes of exercise).
 Tell your exercise partner to give you sugar if you become confused.
 For heavier exercise than usual, discuss a reduction in your insulin with your physician.
 For help in developing an exercise plan, check out all that is available through Campus Recreation and visit the Student Recreation Center's Functional Movement and Fitness Center for their FREE drop-in fitness services.

 For young adults, taking care of your sexual and reproductive health is important.
 Resources include Student Wellness, Campus Health Primary Care Clinics, and Gynecology.
 Screening and treatment of sexually transmitted infections, Pap tests, and contraception are all available.
 Contraception and planning ahead are especially important for young people with diabetes who could become pregnant, since normal blood sugar control before pregnancy prevents birth defects.